 Identify the liaison from within your agency who will communicate with the Incident Command representative for the current disaster.
 Know the chain of command within the Incident Command System (ICS) and within which section your liaison will report (e.g., the Planning, Operations or Logistics functions).
 While the Planning section is most often where behavioral health fits in the ICS, behavioral health services are not usually identified in the general structure and may fall under different functions in different ICS structures that are developed for each disaster.
 Additionally, behavioral health services may report to one function, but may assist another.
 For example, behavioral health professionals may be called upon to consult with the information officer in developing and delivering public messages during an incident while reporting to the Planning Section Chief.

-Example of Where Behavioral Health May Fit in the Incident Command System
+Where Behavioral Health may fit in the Incident Command System

 Working with other agencies and organizations during and after a disaster can be challenging.
 To ensure that your disaster response program is working as efficiently as possible with others, consider holding an interagency response meeting on a routine basis, so that you know what agencies are conducting what kind of response activities and avoid duplication unless absolutely necessary.
 Most communities develop a disaster-specific Unmet Needs Roundtable, in which organizations, agencies, and disaster response programs work collaboratively to determine how donated funds and other resources can be used most effectively to support disaster-affected individuals, families, and other groups.
 This is especially important in planning for long-term, sustainable recovery from disaster-caused needs.
 Consider having representation at the Unmet Needs Roundtable, so that you can inform and adjust your needs assessment, staffing, and outreach strategy accordingly wherever possible.

-This website provides information about Unmet Needs Roundtables and the role of survivors, donors, and disaster response organizations in the recovery of disaster-affected communities.
+- New York Disaster Interfaith Services' Unmet Needs Roundtable provides information about Unmet Needs Roundtables in New York City and the role of survivors, donors, and disaster response organizations in the recovery of disaster-affected communities.

 For more information on media in a disaster response program, please see the media messaging section of this toolkit.